gnf-bachelor/irl-chess/README.md

 The repository also contains some jupyter notebook demonstrations of various features with explanations and examples.
 These are a recommended entry point for anyone seeking to explore or develop on the code base.

+The file sizes of more recent chess game data files are very large, which can cause issues for Python when downloading them.
+For this reason, we divided some data files into smaller chunks.
+These chunks can be downloaded separately and placed into irl-chess/data/raw, where they will be loaded just as if they were downloaded through the Python data scripts.
+A preprocessed sample can be found here: [small dataset](https://drive.google.com/file/d/1jL2O3fPucAwII6b7LIjkcaSFCwXzkot1/view?usp=sharing).
+This should be more than sufficient to run the models.

 ## How to build Maia chess components
 I you wish to use the maia-chess comparison functionalities, after cloning the repository locally, don't forget to run the following commands in order to also clone the git submodules: